 The next year (2005), I added a fourth shop light.
 I had originally planned to widen the stand but I noticed that my lights were not fitting thru (between) the legs on each side.
 So... what I did was lengthen it by 8".

 I took the two 49" pieces off the bottom and cut them so that they were now 8" longer than the 2 long pieces at the top.
 Then I replaced the bottom pieces with two 59" pieces.
 This modification now allows a shop light to hang between the legs making room for 4 shop lights.
 This allows me to have 4 trays side by side and 2 at the end.
-Since 2006 (as seen in pictures above) I have used 5 shop light and had 6 seed trays.
+From 2006 thru 2013 (as seen in pictures above) I used 5 shop light and had 6 seed trays.

 In 2014 I added an additional 6" length of PVC to the top and bottom of